JayyDoesDev/jasper/CONTRIBUTING.md

 ### Environment Variables

+#### Required Variables

-Create a `.env` file in the root directory and add the following environment variables:
+Create a `.env` file in the root directory with these required environment variables:

 ```dotenv
 BOTID=